 Provided with the Course

-Students are provided with a custom training manual, copies of the slides used during the class, exercise files, and access to download and install Project 2016 for one full month.
+Students are provided with a participant guide, exercise guide, exercise files, and access to download and install Project 2016 for one full month.

 Project Management Institute